-Entries will be accepted online only by the entry deadline for each international competition, except for force majeure.
+Entries will be accepted online only by the posted entry deadlines for each international competition, except for force majeure.

-By registering for an international competition, the athlete is confirming his/her intent to attend the competition if selected.
+By registering for an international competition, the athlete is confirming their intent to attend the competition if selected.
 The athlete's registration does not guarantee the fencer will be selected for the competition.

-Fees The following table shows the associated fees for each competition level:
+Fees The table on this page shows the associated fees for each competition level.